dalbay/Node.js-Tutorials/README.md

   </figure>
  ```

-- Modify the a tag (Details Button) inside the template-card.html which will take us to the details template.
-The “href” property will have the path to the details.html with the product id number attached as a query string.
+- Modify the a tag (Details Button) inside the template-card.html which will take us to the product-template.
+The “href” property has the path to the product page along with the product id number attached as a *query string*.
 The id placeholder will be replaced with the correct id number dynamically.
 ![Node product details button](images/nodeProductDetails.png)
 ```html
     <a class="card__link" href="/product?id={%ID%}">